LukeNewsham/lukeNewsham/project2/README.md

 # Admin Dashboard

 An application which allows users to 'create, read, update and delete' data from a company directory MySql database.
-The data includes employees, deparments and office locations.
+The data includes employees, departments and office locations.

 This project was created as 'Project 2' for IT Career Switch.
-I was given a pre made database, and asked to create a user friendly application which would allow a user to create, read, update and delete data while protecting the integrety of the database.
+I was given a pre-made database and asked to create a user-friendly application which would allow a user to create, read, update and delete data while protecting the integrity of the database.

-This project took around 4 weeks and allowed me to solidify my full stack knowledge in a real life project.
+This project took around 4 weeks and allowed me to solidify my full stack knowledge in a real-life project.

 ## Tech Stack

-**Client:** HTML, Css, Bootstrap, jQuery
+**Client:** HTML, CSS, Bootstrap, jQuery

 **Server:** Php